PhilT95/athenlyx/docs/blue/tools-network/snort.md

 The tool **Strings** can help you figure out, which information are hidden inside the generate log.
 It can be used like this `sudo strings snort.log | grep GIF`.
 You can inspect the hex values of a log with `sudo snort snort.log -X`.

-## Tips and tricks
+!!! tip "Tips and tricks
   - It is very important to analyze the log files with different options or tools to get all the important    information out of it.
-- Don't forget to look at the alert files as well.
+  - Don't forget to look at the alert files as wel